Quipu: San Cristóbal de Rapaz, Peru

+Jucul, Peru

+The remote village of Jucul, Peru, has kept quipus in the attic of its colonial church for centuries, only recently being discovered by outsiders in 2024.
+These quipus are closely related to those of San Cristóbal de Rapaz, which is near by.

 Archaeological investigation

-In 1912 anthropologist Leslie Leland Locke published "The Ancient Quipu, A Peruvian Knot Record," American Anthropologist, New Series I4 (1912) 325–332.
-This was the first work to show how the Inca (Inka) Empire and its predecessor societies used the quipu (Khipu) for mathematical and accounting records in the decimal system.
+In 1912, Leslie Leland Locke published "The Ancient Quipu, A Peruvian Knot Record," American Anthropologist, New Series I4 (1912) 325–332.
+This was the first work to show how the Inca (Inka) Empire and its predecessor societies used the quipu for mathematical and accounting records in the decimal system.

 The archaeologist Gary Urton noted in his 2003 book Signs of the Inka Khipu that he estimated "from my own studies and from the published works of other scholars that there are about 600 extant quipu in public and private collections around the world."

 According to the Khipu Database Project undertaken by Harvard University professor Gary Urton and his colleague Carrie Brezine, 751 quipus have been reported to exist across the globe.
 Their whereabouts range from Europe to North and South America.
 Most are housed in museums outside of their native countries, but some reside in their native locations under the care of the descendants of those who made the knot records.
 A table of the largest collections is shown below.

 While patrimonial quipu collections have not been accounted for in this database, their numbers are likely to be unknown.
 One prominent patrimonial collection held by the Rapazians of Rapaz, Peru, was recently researched by University of Wisconsin–Madison professor, Frank Salomon.
-The Anthropology/Archaeology department at the University of California at Santa Barbara also holds one quipu.